Chapter 4 Data storage

 4.3 Data lakehouse

-A data lakehouse is simply a hybrid of both a data warehouse and data lake.
-It is like a product that combines the best from both worlds.
-This is what a data lakehouse provides the following characteristics: scalability of large sums of data from the data lake and the application of a structural schema to data as seen in data warehouses.
+A data lakehouse is simply a hybrid of a data warehouse and data lake.
+It is like a product that combines the best of both worlds.
+A data lakehouse provides both scalability of large sums of data from the data lake and additionally, the application of a structural schema to data inherent in data warehouses.

 Even with the above definition, it is still hard to decipher the advantage that a data lakehouse offers above that of a data warehouse.
 Apart from allowing the querying of unstructured data, storage costs are lower in a data lakehouse compared to a data warehouse.